srcfl/srcful-documentation/docs/vision-principles.md

 - **Exceptional User Experience**: An intuitive, frictionless mobile app that delights consumers, simplifies energy management, and drives engagement with the SEN.

-- **Scalable Crypto-Economic Rewards (DePIN)**: A transparent, blockchain-based mechanism to fairly reward users and devices for their contribution to grid flexibility and the growth of the SEN, leveraging proven Decentralized Physical Infrastructure Network principles.
+- **Rewards**: A transparent, blockchain-based mechanism to fairly reward users and devices for their contribution to grid flexibility and the growth of the SEN, leveraging proven Decentralized Physical Infrastructure Network principles.

 - **Enabling Hardware**: Devices like our Energy Gateway and P1 Reader ("The Zap") serve as tools to unlock critical data and control at the edge of the SEN.